celsius29002/Software_Assignment-3-/README.md

-# 📚 EduConnect - Educational Platform for Rural Students
+# 📚 RuralEdu - Educational Platform for Rural Students

 A modern, responsive educational website designed specifically for rural students, focusing on NESA (NSW Education Standards Authority) subjects.
 Built with HTML5, CSS3, JavaScript, and PHP with MySQL backend.